Morrissey: Personal life

 Throughout his career, Morrissey has retained an intensely private personal life.
-A longtime resident of Los Angeles, he also maintains homes in Italy, Switzerland, and the UK.
-In 2017, Los Angeles declared 10 November "Morrissey Day".
+A longtime resident of Los Angeles in the US, he also has homes in Italy, Switzerland and the UK.
+In 2017 Los Angeles declared 10 November "Morrissey Day".
 Friends refer to him as "Morrissey", and he dislikes the nickname "Moz", telling one interviewer that "it's like something you'd squirt on the kitchen floor".
 His mother, Elizabeth Anne Dwyer, died in August 2020 at the age of 82 from gallbladder cancer.
+In 2023 at a live gig in New York, he revealed that he has never owned a mobile phone.

+Morrissey has described himself a lapsed Catholic and has criticised the Catholic Church.
+In 1991 he said that he believed in an afterlife.
+Morrissey is a cousin of the Irish footballer Robbie Keane and once said, "To watch [Keane] on the pitch—pacing like a lion, as weightless as an astronaut, is pure therapy."
+He is also a fan of boxing.
+Morrissey has described having clinical depression, for which he has pursued professional help.

+Morrissey was asked in 2021 "What deceased personal friend do you miss the most?" and gave the answer Victoria Wood or Peter Wyngarde.

+Public image

-Stringer characterised Morrissey as a man with various contradictory traits, being "an ordinary, working-class 'anti-star' who nevertheless loves to hog the spotlight, a nice man who says the nastiest things about other people, a shy man who is also an outrageous narcissist".
-He further suggested that part of Morrissey's appeal was that he conveyed the image of a "cultivated English gentleman (and being every inch the typically English 'gent' he is perfectly representative of that type's loathing for cant and hypocrisy, and his fragile, quasi-gay sexuality)".
-Similarly, Morrissey biographer David Bret described him as being "quintessentially English", while Simpson termed him a Little Englander.
-During the 1980s, interviewer Paul Morley stated that Morrissey "sets out to be a decent man and he succeeds because that is what he is".
+Julian Stringer has characterised Morrissey as a man with various contradictory traits, being "an ordinary, working-class 'anti-star' who nevertheless loves to hog the spotlight, a nice man who says the nastiest things about other people, a shy man who is also an outrageous narcissist".
+He further suggested that part of Morrissey's appeal was that he conveyed the image of a "cultivated English gentleman, being every inch the typically English 'gent' he is perfectly representative of that type's loathing for cant and hypocrisy, and his fragile, quasi-gay sexuality".
+Similarly, Morrissey's biographer David Bret described him as being "quintessentially English", while Mark Simpson termed him a Little Englander.
+Morrissey is known for his criticism of the British music press, royalty, politicians and people who eat meat.
+According to Bret, his "withering attacks" on those he disliked are typically delivered in a "laid-back" manner.

+During the 1980s the interviewer Paul Morley stated that Morrissey "sets out to be a decent man and he succeeds because that is what he is".
 Eddie Sanderson, who interviewed Morrissey for The Mail on Sunday in 1992, said that "underneath all the rock star flim-flam, Morrissey is actually a very nice chap, excellent company, perfectly willing and able to talk about any subject one cared to throw at him".
 Having photographed him in 2004, Mischa Richter described Morrissey as "genuinely lovely".

-Morrissey is known for his criticism of the British music press, royalty, politicians and people who eat meat.
-According to Bret, his "withering attacks" on those he disliked are typically delivered in a "laid-back" manner.
-He is a lapsed Catholic and has criticised the Catholic Church.
-In 1991, he said that he believed in an afterlife.
-He is a cousin of Irish footballer Robbie Keane and once said, "To watch [Keane] on the pitch—pacing like a lion, as weightless as an astronaut, is pure therapy."
-He is also a fan of boxing.
-He has described having clinical depression, for which he has pursued professional help.